conan-io/docs/examples/cross_build/linux_to_windows_mingw.rst

 uses the ``libstdc++6.dll`` runtime.

-This `blog post about Clang in Windows <https://blog.conan.io/2022/10/13/Different-flavors-Clang-compiler-Windows.html>`_ describe the different runtimes for the different Windows subsystems, which is equally applicable to MinGW.
+This `blog post about Clang in Windows <https://blog.conan.io/2022/10/13/Different-flavors-Clang-compiler-Windows.html>`_ describes the different runtimes for the different Windows subsystems, which is equally applicable to MinGW.

 The first step would be to install the compiler.
 In Debian based systems: